Hamshini03/BITP3123-Group-Project-Smart-Campus/README.md

 # Modules Available:

 # 1. Student Profile Service Module
-The Student Profile Service (Port 8081) serves as the foundational core and centralized "Source of Truth" for the entire SmartCampus microservices ecosystem.
-It is solely responsible for managing student identities, maintaining profile states, and anchoring records securely within a dedicated MySQL database.
-By decoupling identity management from other business logic, this module establishes a reliable registry where dependent services—such as Course Enrolment and Library Booking—can execute synchronous HTTP validation checks in real time.
-Without this critical checkpoint actively processing queries and verifying the legitimacy of a student's id and status field, downstream transactions across the network are automatically halted, effectively preventing orphaned data entries or fraudulent campus activities.
+The Student Profile Service (Port 8081) is the main service in the SmartCampus system.
+It manages student information, including student IDs, personal details, and account status, using its own MySQL database.
+This service acts as the main source of student data for the other services in the system.

+Other services, such as the Course Enrolment Service and Library Booking Service, check this service to confirm that a student ID is valid and active before completing any request.
+If the student information is invalid or the account is inactive, the request is rejected.
+This helps keep the data accurate and prevents invalid or duplicate records from being created.

 ## Retrieve All Students